Bullish Coe Rejects Talk Of Chinese Boycott - UrduPoint

 "What guise Russian athletes will be in Oregon is still to be decided," he said.

-On another thorny issue, the restrictions on athletes with differences of sexual development (DSD) in women's races between 400 metres and a mile, Coe said World Athletics had no intention of adding events.
+On another thorny issue, the ban on athletes with differences of sexual development (DSD) in women's races between 400 metres and a mile, Coe said World Athletics had no intention of adding events to that list.

+"The events that were selected were not happenstance," he said.
+"They were those events that after long deliberation and scientific underpinning were the most impacted by DSD.

 "I'm more optimistic than I have been for a while because of the extraordinary young talent coming through," Coe said.
 "We have a much broader base to our talent, not reliant on one star."